Happy Birthday to the LAVA LAMP:

 As obscurely compelling a name, as it is mightily groovy, Mathmos was the name of the bubbling lake of lava beneath the city of Sogo in the Roger Vadim/Jane Fonda cult wonder 1968's Barbarella.

-Helped immensely by the Nineties revival of all things Sixties influenced with various elements such as Lounge Music, Space Age Bachelor Pad styles, Exotica and The Austin Powers film series playing into the resurgence, Lava Lamps once again became a popular item and to this day have become as iconic as Coca-Cola sign.
+Helped immensely by the Nineties revival of all things Sixties influenced with various elements such as Lounge Music, Space Age Bachelor Pad styles, Exotica and The Austin Powers film series playing into the resurgence, Lava Lamps once again became a popular item and to this day have become as iconic as a Coca-Cola sign.

-This vintage model is known by fans as The Crestworth Princess
+This vintage model is known by fans as The Crestworth Princess |

 Strangely enough for the story of the Lava Lamp, though original inventor Edward Craven Walker (1918-2000) made his gigantic fortune via his Astro Lamp creation, his first and most beloved passion was as a Naturist a.k.a. a Nudist.